the1lab/1lab/src/1Lab/Path.lagda.md

 The proof is by induction on the path `adj` (for `adjustment`): It suffices to consider the case where it is `refl`.
-In that case, it becomes a simple application of the [groupoid laws for types].
+In that case, it becomes an application of the [groupoid laws for types].

 [groupoid laws for types]: 1Lab.Path.Groupoid.html